deib-polimi/InstaCluster/README.md

 1. After booting the VM - to discover and configure all the VMs of the cluster to be able to communicate among each other and start Ambari server and agents on the master and slaves, respectively.
-2. After cluster installation - to set up Spark and Hue to work togeather with the projects from the Hadoop ecosystem installed by Ambari.
+2. After cluster installation - to set up Spark (standalone) and Hue to work togeather with the projects from the Hadoop ecosystem installed by Ambari.

 ## Structure of the repository